Ousiometrics: The essence of meaning aligns with a power-danger-structure framework instead of valence-arousal-dominance: Analysis, Results, and Discussion

-Combining SVD and the $\pi/4$ rotation, we have the linear transformation connecting the VAD and PDS frameworks:
+Combining SVD and the $-\pi/4$ rotation, we have the linear transformation connecting the VAD and PDS frameworks:

 We see that power is roughly a direct sum of valence, arousal, and dominance (+0.50, +0.48, and +0.72).
-Danger is a near equally weighted linear combination of negative valence and positive arousal (-0.72 and +0.69), and has little connection to dominance (+0.04).
-Structure's connection to VAD remains the same.
+Danger is a near equally weighted linear combination of negative valence and positive arousal ($-$0.72 and +0.69), and has little connection to dominance (+0.04).
+Structure's connection to VAD remains the same as in \Req{eq:meaning.VAD-to-GAS} since we have rotated a plane orthogonal to its axis.

 We have thus determined that the VAD framework was effectively interpreted as strongly correlated by participants in the NRC VAD lexicon study of Ref.~\cite{mohammad2018b}.
-We have extracted two alternate and mutually interpretable orthogonal frameworks of GES and PDS.
-Our next major step is to test these frameworks on real corpora.
-Before doing so, we introduce and discuss synousionyms and antousionyms in the context of all three frameworks.
+We also now have two complementary frameworks in GAS and PDS that are potential candidates for a fundamental minimal representation of essential meaning.